ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

 I recommend also to add the following packages:

 -  `ethereum:dapp-styles <https://atmospherejs.com/ethereum/dapp-styles>`__
-   - The LESS/CSS framework which gives your dapp a nice Mist-consistent look.
+   - The LESS/CSS framework which gives your ÐApp a nice Mist-consistent look.
 -  `ethereum:tools <https://atmospherejs.com/ethereum/tools>`__ - This
    package gives you the ``EthTools`` object with a set of formatting an